Joyce Beatty

-Joyce Marie Beatty (/ˈbeɪti/ BAY-tee; née Birdsong, March 12, 1950) is an American politician serving as the U.S. representative for Ohio's 3rd congressional district since 2013, and as chair of the Congressional Black Caucus from 2021 to 2023.
+Joyce Marie Beatty (/ˈbeɪti/ BAY-tee, née Birdsong, March 12, 1950), is an American politician serving as U.S. representative for Ohio's 3rd congressional district since 2013 and as chair of the Congressional Black Caucus from 2021 to 2023.
 A member of the Democratic Party, Beatty represented the 27th district in the Ohio House of Representatives from 1999 to 2008, serving for a time as minority leader.
-She was also previously the senior vice-president for outreach and engagement at Ohio State University.
+She was also previously senior vice president of outreach and engagement at Ohio State University.

 In 2012, Beatty ran in the newly redrawn Ohio's 3rd congressional district, based in Columbus, and won the Democratic primary, defeating former U.S. representative Mary Jo Kilroy.
 She went on to defeat Republican Chris Long in the general election.
-Beatty was married to Otto Beatty Jr., who was also a former Ohio state representative.
+Beatty was married to Otto Beatty Jr., who was a former Ohio state representative.

-Early life, family, education, and early political career
+Early life, education, and early political career

 Beatty was born on March 12, 1950, in Dayton, Ohio.
-She has a Bachelor of Arts in speech from Central State University, an Master of Science in counseling psychology from Wright State University in 1975, and has studied at the doctoral level at the University of Cincinnati.
-Beatty served as the Montgomery County health and human services director responsible for administering the county's health levy and area public nursing homes, including Stillwater Nursing Home.
-In 2003, she received an honorary doctorate from the Ohio Dominican University.
+She has a Bachelor of Arts in speech from Central State University and a 1975 Master of Science in counseling psychology from Wright State University, and has studied at the University of Cincinnati.
+Beatty served as Montgomery County health and human services director by administering the county's health levy and area public nursing homes, including Stillwater Nursing Home.
+In 2003, she received an honorary doctorate from Ohio Dominican University.
 Beatty served as a delegate for John Kerry on the Ohio delegation to the 2004 Democratic National Convention in Boston.